garykac/woven/docs/casting-spells.md

 TAPESTRY it becomes a THREAD that can activate a magic spell fragment.

+## Activating Spells

+When you add a THREAD and complete a spell pattern, you cast that spell.
+If the newly added THREAD completes multiple spell patterns, then you must choose one.

 ## Cleanup

 You do not need to completely remove all THREADs before